3D Printing Filament Guide 2026: PLA, TPU, PETG, ABS, ASA Compared

 With the rise of modern enclosed, high-speed printers in 2023 and beyond, PETG’s drawbacks (slow flow, messy stringing, limited speed) are more obvious.

 In fact, some manufacturers like Bambu Lab no longer push plain PETG—focusing instead on PETG-CF (carbon-fiber reinforced) for advanced users.
+If Bambu’s own spools feel pricey, we tested a few cheaper ones that print just as clean.

 Even with its limitations, PETG is a strong candidate when: